How Stitch Fix Helped Me Find the Perfect Special Occasion Dress

 You’ll recall that in my note to my stylist, I’d mentioned receiving a Calvin Klein dress that I loved but it didn’t fit right.
 When I first signed up to become a Stitch Fix customer, I never expected to receive high-end brands like these.
 But I’m thrilled that I now do.

-Here are some other brands you may be familiar with and which could show up in that first Stitch Fix box that you request:
+As far as Stitch Fix clothing examples and the brands you may be familiar with, it’s possible these could show up in that first Stitch Fix box that you request:

 - Michael Kors